 Interdisciplinary Studies (INTR)

-Develop strategies to help you meet the demands of college-level course work.
-Includes goal setting, study skills, learning strategies, time management, effective communication skills.
-This course will introduce you to University requirements and resources, and help you integrate into the academic and social environment at the UI.
+Develop strategies to help you meet the demands of college-level coursework.
+Includes goal setting, study skills, learning strategies, time management, and effective communication skills.
+This course will introduce you to University requirements and resources and help you integrate into the academic and social environment at the UI.

 Credit arranged